winglang/wing/libs/wingsdk/API.md

 **Inflight client:** [@winglang/sdk.cloud.IQueueOnMessageHandlerClient](#@winglang/sdk.cloud.IQueueOnMessageHandlerClient)

-Represents a resource with an inflight "handle" method that can be passed to `Queue.on_message`.
+Represents a resource with an inflight "handle" method that can be passed to `Queue.add_consumer`.

 #### Properties <a name="Properties" id="Properties"></a>